k2view-academy/K2View-Academy/articles/99_Broadway_WIP/24_error_handling.md

    ![image](images/99_24_02.PNG)

-3. If the smaller number equals 0, throw an error using a **JavaScript** Actor named **ErrorMsg**.
+3. If the smaller number equals zero, throw an error using a **JavaScript** Actor named **ErrorMsg**.
 Stage 4 is not executed since the error handler stops the flow's execution.

    ![image](images/99_24_03.PNG)

-**Example of Error Handling Using an Inner Flow**
+**Example of an Error Handler Using an Inner Flow**

 1. Create a simple flow that performs a validation and throws an error.
 For example, check that input number is not zero and if it is - throw an exception.